immunant/c2rust/README.md

 [docs.rs]: https://docs.rs/c2rust
 [Rustc Version]: https://img.shields.io/badge/rustc-nightly--2019--04--12-lightgrey.svg "Rustc nightly-2019-04-12"

-## What is C2Rust?

 C2Rust helps you migrate C99-compliant code to Rust.
-It provides:
-- a C to Rust translator
-- a Rust code refactoring tool
-- tools to cross-check execution of the C code against the new Rust code

-The translator (or transpiler), produces unsafe Rust code that closely mirrors the input C code.
-The primary goal of the translator is to produce code that is functionally identical to the input C code.
-Generating safe or idomatic Rust is *not* a goal for the translator.
-Rather, we think the best approach is to gradually rewrite the translated Rust code using dedicated refactoring tools.
-To this end, we are building a [refactoring tool](c2rust-refactor/) that rewrites unsafe auto-translated Rust into safer idioms.
+The translator (or transpiler) produces unsafe code Rust code that closely mirrors the input C code.
+The primary goal of the translator is to preserve functionality; test suites should continue to pass after translation.
+Generating safe and idiomatic Rust code from C ultimately requires manual effort.
+However, we are building a scriptable refactoring tool that reduces the tedium of doing so.
+You can also [cross-check](cross-checks) the translated code against the original ([tutorial](docs/cross-check-tutorial.md)).

-Some refactoring will have to be done by hand which may introduce errors.
-We provide plugins for `clang` and `rustc` so you can compile and run two binaries and check that they behave identically (at the level of function calls).
-For details on cross-checking see the [cross-checks](cross-checks) directory and the cross checking [tutorial](docs/cross-check-tutorial.md).

 Here's the big picture: